 - Family and in-home services will be encouraged.

 - Long Term Care Insurance: may be an option for those with this type of insurance.

 - Family Caregiver Support (Older Americans Act): Client must be 60 or older, have a primary caregiver and need assistance with two Activities of Daily Living.
 There are no income guidelines for this program.

 - Purchase of Service: Client must be 60 or older, need help with at least 2 Activities of Daily Living and meet income guidelines.
 The Purchase of Service program is designed to assist seniors in maintaining their independence and quality of life in their own homes.

-- Home and Community Based Medicaid Elderly Waiver (Iowa Dept. of Human Services): Clients must be 65 years of age, meet nursing facility level of care, and meet income and resources guidelines.
+- Home and Community Based Medicaid Elderly Waiver (Iowa Dept. of Health and Human Services): Clients must be 65 years of age, meet nursing facility level of care, and meet income and resources guidelines.
 For couples, the spousal impoverishment provisions apply.
 Potential clients must complete a Medicaid application.

 If you are interested in more information, call (800) 432-9209.